XVimProject/XVim/README.md

 XVim is a Vim plugin for Xcode.
 The plugin intends to offer a compelling Vim experience without the need to give up any Xcode features.

+(I'm looking for a job now.
+See HIREME.md....
+Sorry if this is inappropriate to be here)

 INSTALL
 =======